 Late AMD: What It Is and What to Do

 In the late stages of AMD, you may have many drusen and your vision may be significantly impaired.
 Straight lines may look wavy, and you may have a large spot of fuzziness in the center of your visual field.
-You may be unable to read expressions on the faces of those you're talking to, and you may struggle to read or work on a computer.
+You may be unable to read expressions on the faces of those you are talking to, and you may struggle to read or work on a computer.

 Your doctor may discuss surgery with you.
 An implanted lens that enlarges images as they enter the eye may allow the healthy parts of your eye to take over from the damaged portions.
-This type of surgery isn't right for everyone, but it might be a good option for some people.
+This type of surgery is not right for everyone, but it might be a good option for some people.

 Your doctor may also encourage you to work with an occupational therapist if surgery is not a good option for you.
 There are techniques you can use to help you cope with life with low vision, and a therapist can help you discover which techniques are right for you.